sjanssen2/ggmap/README.md

  1. Clone github repo via: `git clone https://github.com/sjanssen2/ggmap.git`
  2. cd into the new directory `cd ggmap`
  3. install modules from sources `python setup.py develop --user`

+    a. should the above command fail, you can alternatively try to install dependencies via conda like `conda install -c conda-forge nose pep8 flake8 scikit-bio click pandas biom-format basemap matplotlib seaborn numpy xlrd pillow networkx basemap basemap-data-hires yaml pyyaml scikit-learn h5py` and thereafter repeat the command of step 3.

 ## Use
 Open the jupyter notebook convert_profiles.ipynb and execute all cells.
 It will convert the six MetaPhlAn profiles from the "examples" directory and converts them into one OTU table with the 97% GreenGenes OTU clusters.